liguyano/Myrepository/README.md

 * `addC` means add the .c file to the *Project.urject* now the name of this file was unchange able use the *','* to spilt
 * `addH ` same as `addC ` just this add the .h file
 * `use` means add dependent package, the name was the package name saved in the res.xml. use the ',' to spilt , auto add the dependent attribute in the res.xml ,this command used to name `addD`
+* `addD {path},{groupname}` this command means that you can add all the file of that  direction to the keil project file.And it will auto add a group of that .the arg groupname is the name
+*  `buildFile {filename}` this is used to specify the project file for compilation.
+Must put in the first line.
+Auto add a _"./“_  in front of the filename